IepIweidieng/TJAPlayer3/tja.md

 #### Compatibility Issues

 * In TaikoJiro 1 and 2, the difficulty star is parsed an unsigned integer, but affects song's sorting order in TaikoJiro 1.
 In TaikoJiro 1, the maximum possible value displayed is 65535 (2¹⁶ − 1) In TaikoJiro 2, the maximum possible value parsed is 65535 (2¹⁶ − 1)
-* In TaikoJiro and TJAPlayer2 for.PC, the difficulty star displayed in the song selection screen for each difficulty is determined differently from the actual difficulty star in the gameplay screen.
-For the difficulty star displayed in the song selection screen:
+* In TaikoJiro & TJAPlayer2 for.PC, the `LEVEL:` header is treated as having per-difficulty scope-fineness for the difficulty star displayed in the song selection screen.
+In TJAPlayer2 for.PC, the `LEVEL:` header also has per-difficulty scope-fineness for the actual difficulty star in the gameplay screen.
-  * The scope and the scope fineness of the `LEVEL:` header are instead both per-difficulty.
-Each per-difficulty scope starts or resumes at `COURSE:` headers specifying the target difficulty and ends at another `COURSE:` header specifying a different difficulty.
-    * A "deceptive difficulty star" (a displayed difficulty star in the song selection screen which is different from the actual difficulty star in the gameplay screen) can be defined by placing the `LEVEL:` for the deceptive difficulty star after all notechart definitions in the per-difficulty scope.
+  * In TaikoJiro, a "deceptive difficulty star" (a displayed difficulty star in the song selection screen which is different from the actual difficulty star in the gameplay screen) can be defined by placing the `LEVEL:` for the deceptive difficulty star after all notechart definitions in the difficulty scope.
-  * In TaikoJiro, if a `LEVEL:` header is defined before any `COURSE:` headers with difficulty specified, the specified difficulty star instead of 0 stars will be used as the default difficulty star.
-  * In TJAPlayer2 for.PC, if a `LEVEL:` header is defined before any `COURSE:` headers with value, the specified difficulty star become the difficulty star for the *<ruby>お<rt>O</rt>に<rt>ni</rt></ruby>* Oni/Extreme difficulty, even if no notecharts are defined for the Oni/Extreme difficulty.

 ### STYLE: